 Most chargeback automation solutions will integrate with your CRM and other systems to provide as seamless an experience as possible.

-The foremost benefit of chargeback automation is that it reduces manual processes, saving the merchant time, labor, and the costs of assigning staff to handle chargeback management.
-This can be especially helpful for merchants with a high transaction volume, or fast-growing merchants who are having difficulty scaling up their chargeback management efforts.
+This can be especially helpful for merchants with a high transaction volume or fast-growing merchants who are having difficulty scaling up their chargeback management efforts.

 Chargeback automation can also be used very effectively in combination with opt-in chargeback alert services that give merchants the chance to resolve disputes by issuing refunds before the dispute is escalated to a chargeback.